All Episodes

 These are the moments you can't get back.

-You cannot get them back.
+You cannot get him back.

-I mean, and that actually ended up being her last official act as Queen.
+I mean, and that actually ended up being her last official act as queen.

 Pretty amazing.